QuentinRa/blog.quentinra.dev/operating-systems/windows/developers/index.md

 <div class="row row-cols-md-2"><div>

-[InnoSetup](https://github.com/jrsoftware/issrc) is a tool to create modern Windows installers.
+[InnoSetup](https://github.com/jrsoftware/issrc) is a tool for creating modern Windows installers.
 You can download it [here](https://jrsoftware.org/isdl.php) 🍬.
 Simply install and run the software.

 Use the `Create a new file using the Script wizard` wizard.
 It will generate a `.iss` with the configuration to generate the installer.